-The Van Buren County Board of Commissioners adopted the Van Buren County Hazard Mitigation Plan on the date shown on the adoption resolution accompanying the plan or on file at the Van Buren County Office of Domestic Preparedness.
-Several municipalities in the county also adopted the Plan.
-These resolutions of adoption are also on file at the Van Buren County Office of Domestic Preparedness.
+The Van Buren County Board of Commissioners adopted the plan on the date shown on the adoption resolution accompanying the plan or on file at the Van Buren County Office of Domestic Preparedness.
+Several municipalities in the county also adopted the Plan and the resolutions are also on file at the Van Buren County Office of Domestic Preparedness.